 Maybe you’ve shoveled out of one too many snowstorms, or maybe the constant drizzle and gray skies are making your days too gloomy.
 Whatever the reason, you’ve had it with winter.
-Luckily, there’s still time to take off and land someplace warm and sunny farther south of the of the equator.
+Luckily, there’s still time to take off and land in one of these warm winter destinations.
 To help figure out where that destination should be, we’ve compiled a list of seven southbound getaways to escape the snow.
 Ready to cure your winter blues?

 Charles Darwin may be the reason you’ve heard of the 19 islands that make up the Galapagos archipelago — Ecuador’s first national park and a UNESCO World Heritage Site since the ’70s — but beyond the Englishman’s observations on evolution lies an experience sure to distance your thoughts from whatever wintry dread you leave behind.
 The Galapagos are unique in every sense of the word thanks to their remote location, diverse flora, and endemic wildlife.
 Because of this, the islands are well protected, so guided tours are required in order to reach them.
 This should bode well for a stress-free winter getaway, as after you’ve booked, most of the logistics will be handled by professionals.
 You can just sit back and take in the sights.
 (Just be sure to book your trip in advance, as tours tend to fill up fast.)
 While there, you’ll have opportunities to wake up to the chatter of sea lions and sunshine, spend your mornings diving among manta rays, sea tortoises, and sunfish, trek across volcanic landscapes during the afternoons, and end your evenings spotting birds such as hawks, finches, and blue-footed boobies.
 Sounds dreamy, right?